 Sound familiar?
 These are exactly the two methods of skipping code that we discussed above!
 Despite being used for web pages, at its core, React highly resembles a generic incremental programming framework.

 Components are those functions without return values that we mentioned before.
-They may have a return statement, but this is mere trickery; what they return is more like a description of what components the React system should process next.
-Essentially, it’s just another function call.
-In React, data is never really returned “up” the tree of components; it always flows down.
+(Yes, without return values: they may have a return statement, but this is a trick.
+Components don’t return values up to parent components—the return goes back to the core system.
+What they return is more like a description of what components React should process next.
+Essentially, return

 Conclusion